dialoa/Lua-builder/README.md

 lua lua-builder [path/to/source.lua] [-o path/to/output] [-n] [-h] [-v] [-q]
 ```

-The script searches through `source.lua` for lines of the form:
+The script searches through `source.lua` for lines of the forms:

 ```lua
 !input filename